Raindeer44/pomodoro-timer-bash/README.md

 I found the Pomodoro Technique a few years ago, while I was having a lot of trouble with time management when it came to working and studying.
 I found a decent app for my Android phone, but nothing I could stick with for Linux desktop.
 So, I thought, I'll just have to make one myself.

-This script is a great combination between the convenience of desktop notifications and the simplicity of a pure CLI script.
+This script is a great combination between the convenience of desktop notifications and the simplicity and (nearly) instantaneous loading of a pure CLI script.
 Nothing fancy, just function and a little bit of love.

 Please submit any bugs or feature requests to [https://github.com/Raindeer44/pomodoro-timer-bash/issues](https://github.com/Raindeer44/pomodoro-timer-bash/issues) Thank you. long.